mark wallinger: portrait of an artist with an iphone

-The huge paintings lining the walls of his studio fall are titled id, named after the impulsive part of our psyche, the part that gives expression to our primitive, irrational and illogical desires.
-The paintings are rendered in a deep, texture filled monochrome, and are at first glance perfectly symmetrical, they resemble giant abstract Rorshach Tests, we're free, Mark suggests, to see whatever we want in them.
+The huge paintings lining the walls of his studio fall are titled id, named after the impulsive part of our psyche, the part that gives expression to our primitive, irrational, and illogical desires.
+The paintings are rendered in a deep, texture-filled monochrome, and are at first glance perfectly symmetrical --they resemble giant abstract Rorshach Tests.
+We're free, Mark suggests, to see whatever we want in them.
 Mark made them without brushes, just using his body, stretching out, paint covered hands working over canvases specially made to his body's dimensions.
-They were painted blindly and instinctively, measuring the primitive urges of the id with the reflective gesture making of the artist; it's this contradiction their power rest on, between impulse, interpretation and decision, between Mark's feeling and mark-making, and the viewer's desire to find form in the abstract swirls of paint.
+They were painted blindly and instinctively, measuring the primitive urges of the id with the reflective gesture making of the artist.
+It's this contradiction the works' power rest on, between impulse, interpretation and decision, between Mark's feeling and mark-making, and the viewer's desire to find form in the abstract swirls of paint.

 If this all seems, despite the variety of forms, to paint a picture of the artist obsessing over contemporary culture and looking outward into the world, this new exhibition, as its name might suggest, paints a picture of the artist looking inwards, examining himself and his place in the world.